sergio11/llm_finetuning_and_evaluation/README.md

 🙏 I would like to extend my heartfelt gratitude to [Santiago Hernández, an expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
 His incredible course on Deep Learning and AI generative, available at Udemy, was instrumental in shaping the development of this project.

+## ⚠️ Disclaimer

+This project has been developed **for learning purposes** to explore techniques for **fine-tuning** and evaluating **language models**.
+It is not intended for commercial use or direct application in production environments.
+The goal is to gain practical knowledge in the field of Natural Language Processing (NLP) and adjust pre-existing models to enhance their performance.
+This project should be considered an educational and experimental tool.

 ## More Details 📝

 For comprehensive information about this project, check out this [Medium article](https://sanchezsanchezsergio418.medium.com/fine-tuning-large-language-models-llms-techniques-and-best-practices-for-different-use-cases-97fab572a7a9).